Comcast/cmb/README.txt

 - Installation Guide
 --------------------------------------------------------------------------------------------

 1. Install Tomcat 7 or similar application server as needed.
-Minimum 2 nodes are required, one for CNS API Server, one for CQS API server, optionally add additional redundant servers plus load balancer.
+A minimum of two nodes is required, one for CNS API Server, one for CQS API server.
+Optionally add additional redundant servers plus load balancer.

-2. Install and stand up Cassandra cluster based on Cassandra version 1.0.10 with as many nodes as needed (minimum 1 node, recommended at least 4 nodes).
+2. Install and stand up Cassandra cluster based on Cassandra version 1.0.10 or higher with as many nodes as needed (minimum one node, recommended at least 4 nodes).

 3. Create Cassandra key spaces and column families by running schema.txt using cassandra-cli.
-After running the script three key spaces (CMB, CNS, CQS) should be created and contain a number of empty column families.
+After executing the script three key spaces (CMB, CNS, CQS) should be created and contain a number of empty column families.

-4. Install and start Redis nodes as needed using Redis version 2.4.9 (minimum 1 node).
+4. Install and start Redis nodes as needed using Redis version 2.4.9 or higher (minimum one node).

-5. Edit config/cmb.properties, in particular the following settings:
+5. Build CNS.war and CQS.war (see build instructions below) or download binaries from github and deploy into Tomcat server instances installed in step 1.
+The binaries come with two configuration files, cmb.properties and log4j.properties, both of which need to be available to all CMB processes (CNS API Server(s), CQS API Server(s) and CNS Worker Nodes).
+Typically the configuration files should be placed in

+   /var/config/cmb

+   When launching Tomcat ensure the following VM parameters are set to point to the appropriate cmb.properties and log4j.properties files .

+    -Dcmb.log4j.propertyFile=/<cmb_config_path>/log4j.properties
+    -Dcmb.propertyFile=/<cmb_config_path>/cmb.properties

+    To ensure JMX is enabled for monitoring you should also set the following VM
+    parameters:

+    -Dcom.sun.management.jmxremote
+    -Dcom.sun.management.jmxremote.ssl=false
+    -Djava.rmi.server.hostname=<hostname>
+    -Dcom.sun.management.jmxremote.port=<jmx_port>
+    -Dcom.sun.management.jmxremote.authenticate=false

+6. Edit var/config/cmb/cmb.properties, in particular these settings (important settings are marked with "todo" in the default cmb.properties file).
+After editing the property file be sure to restart Tomcat and any CNS Woker nodes that are already running.

    # urls of service endpoints for cns and cqs

-   cmb.cqs.server.url=http://<host:port>
-   cmb.cns.server.url=http://<host:ports>
+   cmb.cqs.server.url=http://<cqs_host:cqs_port>
+   cmb.cns.server.url=http://<cns_host:cns_port>

-   # mail settings (if email notifications are desired)
+   # mail relay settings (if email protocol is desired for CNS subscribers)

    cmb.cns.smtp.hostname=<host>
    cmb.cns.smtp.username=<username>
    cmb.cns.smtp.password=<password>
    cmb.cns.smtp.replyAddress=<reply address>

-   # cluster name
+   # Cassandra cluster name

    cmb.cassandra.clusterName=<cluster_name>